hamlet-io/executor-cookiecutter/products/django-cookiecutter/README.md

 - Redis for queue management between web and worker
 - HTTPS offloading load balancer for web

 The template will create a single environment.
-If you want more you will ned too add them manually.
+If you want more you will need too add them manually.